-Some of these approaches may make perfect sense to you while others may seem crazy.
+Some of these approaches may make perfect sense to you and others may seem crazy.
 But each of these brainstorms are completely valid.
 They simply use different perspectives to solve the problem and design the experience.
-Myself, I always prefer High-Level Systems discussions so we’ll move forward with the System Structure option for this example.
+I always prefer high-level systems discussions, so we’ll move forward with the system structure option for this example.

 System Structure Brainstorm